Rafael Gladiador

-Rafael Teixeira de Souza (born 13 July 1992) in Água Boa, commonly known as Rafael Gladiador, is a Brazilian footballer who plays as a striker for Palmas.
+Rafael Teixeira de Souza (born 13 July 1992) in Água Boa, commonly known as Rafael Gladiador, is a former Brazilian footballer who played as a striker.

 Club career

 In 2011, Rafael Gladiador signed for Bahia's first team from its reserve squad.
 In 36 appearances for Bahia he scored 10 goals.

 On 9 January 2013, it was announced that he would join D.C.
 United as a young designated player on a one-year loan with a pre-negotiated option to make the move permanent.
 He scored his first goal for the team in his debut game on 23 March, a 2–1 home defeat to the Columbus Crew.
 After making four more appearances with United, Rafael suffered a concussion during training.

 Rafael Gladiador and DC agreed to part ways in June 2013.

 In July 2015, Rafael Gladiador transferred to China League One side Xinjiang Tianshan Leopard.

 On 5 July 2019, Rafael Gladiador signed with Paços de Ferreira after a stint in Brazil with Cabofriense.
 However, he didn't play any games for the club, before he returned to Brazil, signing with Patrocinense in December 2019.
 In August 2020, he moved to Sociedade Esportiva Juventude.

 Rafael joined Palmas ahead of the 2021 Campeonato Tocantinense.